wawiesel/BootsOnTheGround/README.rst

 =================================

-BOTG_ provides a set of FindTPL*.cmake files to find and link Third Party Libraries (TPLs) to other packages using the CMake/TriBITS_ framework.
+BOTG_ provides a set of FindTPL*.cmake files to find and link Third Party Libraries (TPLs) to other packages using the CMake / TriBITS_ framework.

 The goal of BOTG is to provide easy TPL linkages to a set of software packages which build and operate correctly on Windows, Mac, and Linux.